hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 GROUP 307 ewi45 cjm356

 Game: PAPER SCISSORS ROCK

 Author: Euan Widjaja, Cam Maslin

 Date: 16 October 2019

 # PAPER SCISSORS ROCK

 The game is Paper, Scissors, Rock.

+The plan is to fight to the death, upholding papers, scissors, and rocks as judges of our fate.

+"Round the decay
+ Of that colossal Wreck, boundless and bare
+ The lone and level sands stretch far away.”

 ## GAMEPLAY